midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Frees resources related to tracking a transaction considered not relevant anymore.
 Following steps need to be taken:
 1. Move transaction to transaction history as failed
 2. Remove coins received in the transaction
-3. Unbook coins spent in the transaction
+3. Un-book coins spent in the transaction

 #### `spend`